-- Of 450 defendants processed, 431 (96%) were convicted without a reduction in the charge against them. - Incarceration rates for convicted felons rose from an already high rate of 95.3 percent to 100 percent. - State prison commitments among those incarcerated were 92.5 percent for MVU defendants compared to 77.1 percent for career criminal type defendants in a baseline period before the project was implemented.

-MVU defendants received average sentences (excluding life sentences) of 8.8 years, compared to 4.3 years for career period.
+- Of 450 defendants processed, 431 (96%) were convicted without a reduction in the charge against them. - Incarceration rates for convicted felons rose from an already high rate of 95.3 percent to 100 percent. - State prison commitments among those incarcerated were 92.5 percent for MVU defendants compared to 77.1 percent for career criminal type defendants in a baseline period before the project was implemented. - MVU defendants received average sentences (excluding life sentences) of 8.8 years, compared to 4.3 years for career an average of 101 days from arrest to disposition compared to the previous 95 days.